TtheBC01/CudaConda3/README.md

-# CUDA Enabled Miniconda3 Environment
+# CUDA Enabled Jupyter Lab Environment with Miniconda3

 This repository creates a docker image for running serving the Jupyter Lab app from a container behind a reverse proxy.